 I found it today as I was looking for tips on roasting my Thanksgiving turkey.
 It turns out that each year the Butterball Turkey Talk-Line handles 10,000 calls from people like you and me.
 They have a circuit board of 50 experts with one goal: helping amateurs roast the perfect holiday turkey.

-So, straight from the experts at the Turkey Talk-Line, here are your top five turkey tips.
+So, here are their top five turkey tips:

 The Talk-Line has heard it all when it comes to thawing out turkeys.
 They've heard of people swaddling their frozen bird in an electric blanket.
 And in one memorable instance, someone tossed a turkey into a bathtub alongside her toddler twins.
 Not recommended.